Hi there!

 How It’s Going

-Now.
 Did you manage to follow along with all of that?
 If you did, then great, I’m so pleased!
-And if you didn’t, that’s fine too – you wouldn’t be the first, and the fault is likely mine.
+And if you didn’t, then that’s fine too – you wouldn’t be the first, and the fault is likely mine.
 But now, here, let me share just four pages from Stafford Beer’s lecture notes in the published version of Designing Freedom.
 Know a little better my seething brain-envy.

-If the doodles below intrigue you at all, but there is some other part of you currently shouting that yes, this is all fascinating, no really, but that you’re just not feeling up to three-or-so hours of heady, far-ranging lectures on the topic of foundational cybernetics, then that is perfectly fair.
+If the doodles below intrigue you at all, but there is another part of you shouting that yes, this is all fascinating, no really, but that you’re just not feeling up for three-or-so hours of heady, far-ranging lectures on foundational cybernetics from fifty years ago, then that is perfectly fair.
 We’ll stop here, for now.
-But if that does happen to be the case for you, then might I suggest saving this one for a summertime beach-read (or a beach-listen)?
-No, really – here are just the first three sentences, from the first lecture:
+But if that does happen to be the case for you, then might I suggest saving this one for a summertime beach-read (or listen)?

 The little house where I have come to live alone for a few weeks sits on the edge of a steep hill in a quiet village on the western coast of Chile.
 Huge majestic waves roll into the bay and crash magnificently over the rocks, sparkling white against the green sea under a winter sun.
 It is for me a time of peace, a time to clear the head, a time to treasure.